Search

 such as fin flaring, eating actively from all sides, occasional substrate vacuums, recreational swimming, etc.

-In summary, if you’re looking for one tough little bottom dweller who won’t give you much trouble, then look no further than the variant of Corydoras Aeneus!
+In summary, if you’re looking for one tough little bottom dweller who won’t give you much trouble, then look no further than the variant of golden Corydoras Aeneus!

 Corydoras Gold Laser Cory Breeding